Saori Obata: Biography

-She did not win a singles title on WTA Tour in her career, however did reach one singles final in Tashkent in 2003 where she lost in two sets to Virginia Ruano Pascual.
-In the same year, she reached the semifinals of the WTA event in Bali, Indonesia, before losing to Chanda Rubin.
+She did not win a singles title on WTA Tour in her career, however did reach one final in Tashkent in 2003 where she lost in two sets to Virginia Ruano Pascual.
+In the same year, she reached the semifinals of the WTA Tour event in Bali, Indonesia, before losing to Chanda Rubin.

 Tennis career

 Early years

 Having had moderate success on the ITF Junior Circuit – reaching a career high ranking of 55 – Obata made her WTA Tour-level professional debut in 1996, at the age of 18, at the Tier IV event at Surabaya, where she lost to Hila Rosen in qualifying, in straight sets.
 However, she subsequently qualified for Tier IV events in Beijing and Pattaya, and played a number of Asian WTA Tour events in the subsequent two years.
 However, her first big breakthrough tournament came in 2000, when she reached the quarterfinals of the Tier IV tournament in Shanghai as a qualifier, with wins over Lilia Osterloh and Yuka Yoshida, before falling to Meghann Shaughnessy.
 She ended 2000 ranked inside the top 200, at No. 161.